C-B-P/Pentanode-wallet/README.md

 _Pentanode Launch May 2018_
 During May 2018, Pentanode is launched.
 We start promoting Pentanode on bitcointalk, twitter, facebook, reddit and other social media.
-We start a Discord server for community and promote Pentanode through bounties, airdrops and signature campaign.

 _Pentanode is listed on masternode websites May 2018_
 For maximum exposure, we will list Pentanode on Masternodes.online, MNProfits, Masternodes.pro, MNRank and other masternodes tracking websites.

 _Pentanode max exposure June 2018_
 We attract more and more investors by spreading Pentanode communication campaign through various social media.
-We organize airdrops, bounties, and much more through Discord and Bitcointalk.
+We organize airdrops, bounties, and much more through Bitcointalk.
 We launch video guides about Pentanode : Masternode setup video guides, Tiered masternode explanations, Blockchain exploration tutorials etc...

 _Online exchanges listing / Summer 2018_